-Solar, storage, monitoring and management markets developing quickly.
+Solar, storage, energy monitoring and energy management markets developing quickly.
 During 2019, we entered the rapidly developing energy storage, monitoring and management markets with the introduction of PWRcellTM and PWRviewTM.
-In 2021, we expanded our capabilities in the residential solar market with the introduction of the PWRmicro, a grid-interactive microinverter which is expected to be available in 2022.
-In addition, we believe ecobee's technologies combined with Generac's product offering will allow us to create a clean, efficient, and reliable home energy ecosystem and platform that will save homeowners money and help grid operators meet the challenges of an electrical grid under increasing stress by providing solutions to better balance supply and demand.
-We believe the electric utility landscape will undergo significant changes in the decade ahead due to rising utility rates, grid instability and power quality issues, environmental concerns, and the continuing performance and cost improvements in renewable energy and batteries.
-On-site power generation from renewable sources such as solar and wind, and cleaner-burning natural gas generators is projected to become more prevalent as will the need to monitor, manage, and store this power - potentially developing into a significant market opportunity.
-We expect to further advance our growing capabilities in clean energy by increasing our product development, sourcing, distribution, and marketing efforts, as we leverage our significant competencies in the residential standby generator market to accelerate our market position in the emerging residential solar, storage, monitoring and management markets.
+In 2021, we expanded our capabilities in the residential solar market with the introduction of the PWRmicro, a grid-interactive microinverter which is expected to be available in 2023.
+In addition, in 2021, we acquired ecobee, a leader in sustainable home technology solutions.
+We believe ecobee's technologies combined with Generac's product offering will allow us to create a clean, efficient, and reliable home energy ecosystem and platform that will save homeowners money and help grid operators meet the challenges of an electrical grid under increasing stress by providing solutions to better balance supply and demand.
+We believe the electric utility landscape will undergo significant changes in the decade ahead due to rising utility rates, grid instability and power quality issues, environmental concerns, regulation, and the continuing performance and cost improvements in renewable energy and batteries.
+On-site power generation from renewable sources and cleaner-burning natural gas generators is projected to become more prevalent as will the need to monitor, manage, and store this power - potentially developing into a significant market opportunity.
+We expect to further advance our growing capabilities in clean energy by increasing our product development, sourcing, distribution, and marketing efforts, as we leverage our significant competencies in the residential solar, storage, monitoring and management markets.

 Grid services and Energy-as-a-Service open new revenue streams.
 We expect the evolution of the traditional electrical utility model toward decarbonized, digitized, and decentralized solutions will continue to drive the need for grid operators to access and control distributed energy resources (DERs).
-This will require highly intelligent software platforms that are able to optimize an increasingly complex supply and demand equation, such as our Concerto software platform.
+This will require highly intelligent software platforms that are able to optimize an increasingly complex supply and demand equation, such as our ConcertoTM software platform.
 As the grid services market matures, Generac will continue to explore new opportunities beyond the traditional software-as-a-service subscription model, including but not limited to the aggregation and sale of power from a fleet of DERs in performance-based contracts, wholesale power market participation, turn-key solutions that combine hardware and software with services, and other monitoring and management services.
 Additionally, growing interest in our products across a variety of residential and C&I "beyond standby" applications is driving an increase in demand for subscription-like models for end customers, in which Generac will partner with third parties to deliver peace of mind and resiliency solutions while also enabling contributions to grid stability with minimal upfront capital outlays.
 The significant advancements made in recent years in the connectivity of our products is core to these newer capabilities, which play a key role in the evolution of Generac into an energy technology solutions company.